JonaNorman/TaskGraph/README_EN.md

 This is a dependency task startup framework for Android development, dedicated to helping Android developers reduce development costs, and it can be used in startup optimization.

+**Ps:**

+This English document is translated by google, if you don't understand it, you can submit an issue to me.
 ## Import

 [![Maven Central](http://maven-badges.herokuapp.com/maven-central/io.github.jonanorman.android/taskgraph/badge.svg